Fear of medical procedures: Adults

-Children are not the only ones to express fear of surgery, or have after effects that can affect the mental and physical well-being of the person.
+Children are not the only ones to express fear of surgery or have after effects that can affect their mental and physical well-being.
 Adults most fear the pain they expect to receive from the surgery.
 "The Roche Pain Management Survey polled 500 Americans, 27% of whom had surgery during the previous five years.
 Of those who had surgery, 77% reported pain afterwards, with four out of five of those saying they experienced moderate to extreme pain.
 70%, indicated they experienced pain even after receiving medication; 80% reported they received pain medication on time, although 33% had to ask for it; and 16% had to wait for medication."
 Unlike children, adults seem to have less fear of the surgery itself, but rather fear of the effects of surgery.

 Milano and Kornfeld in 1980 said "Any operation is a destructive invasion of the body and therefore frightens many patients".
 Some operations seem to invoke more fear from patients than others.
 Aged persons who require cataract surgery often fear the procedure, even though success is very likely.
 The fear of going blind because of the surgery is more apparent in women, who over all fear surgery more than men.
 The cataract is a disease that attacks the lens, causing it to swell until sight becomes obscured.
 Operation is recommended when the disease begins to hamper everyday activities.
 Even though becoming blind was the only option without the surgery, over 25% of the patients were afraid of becoming blind as a result of the surgery: 34% feared the failure of the operation.
 Ritva Fagerström, concerning the fears of cataract operation said, "These fears are understandable as the condition of the retina was not known in advance," Two women out of 75, taking part in a study dealing with the fear of cataract operation felt that the experience of the first operation was so bad that they would not agree to have the second eye operated on.
 If a patient had this fear, understandable, and did not go through with the surgery, the blindness that would follow would keep them from being able to do normal things, easily leading them into situations of depression, or other dangerous situations which would be destructive to their overall health.